-The moon reaches its half-illuminated first quarter phase on May 22, at 3:49 Coordinated Universal Time (UTC).
+The moon reaches its half-illuminated first quarter phase on May 22 at 3:49 UTC (translate to your time).
 Although the first quarter moon happens at the same instant worldwide, the hour differs by time zone.
-Here, at United States time zones, the first quarter moon comes on May 21, at 11:49 p.m.
+Here, in United States time zones, the first quarter moon comes on May 21, at 11:49 p.m.
 EDT, 10:49 p.m.
 CDT, 9:49 p.m.
 MDT and 8:49 p.m.
 PDT.
 A first quarter moon rises around noon, and sets around midnight, as seen from around the world.

 No matter where you live worldwide, the moon always moves eastward relative to backdrop stars (and planets) of the zodiac.
 That’s in spite of the fact that the moon and Regulus move westward across the sky (like the sun in daytime) because of the Earth’s rotation.
-That eastward motion of the moon relative to the backdrop stars is a reflection of the moon’s orbit around Earth.
-Starting tonight and over the next several days, you can notice the orbital motion of the moon as it keep traveling eastward of the star Regulus.
+That eastward motion of the moon relative to the backdrop stars is caused by the moon’s orbit around Earth.
+Starting tonight and over the next several days, you can notice the orbital motion of the moon as it keeps traveling eastward of the star Regulus.